 Hubbali in Karnataka celebrates this festival most grandly with Gauri Pooja where devotees worship Goddess Parvati.
 The streets glow with Ganesh pandals and the prayers offered by priests during all the 10 days.

-Celebration Ideas For Ganesh Chaturthi in an Eco-Friendly Way
+Ideas for Celebrating Ganesh Chaturthi in an Eco-Friendly Way

 Ganesh Chaturthi is undoubtedly one major festival that accompanies joy and fun.
 Children and elders like this festival with equal enthusiasm.
 All Hindu festivals that are in tune with nature.
 Similarly, Ganesh Chaturthi is also designed in many scientific ways that explain the need to protect nature.